 axons) process and transfer information via electrical impulses and

-neuronal pathways are disrupted, communication is broken, causing the muscles normally innervated by these synaptic pathways to atrophy and/or die.
+chemical signals.
+Of course, when these neuronal pathways are disrupted, communication is broken, causing the muscles normally innervated by these synaptic pathways to atrophy and/or die.

 Until now, it was not possible to reconnect neuronal tissue.
-But thanks to ongoing applications development for
+But thanks to ongoing applications development for ultrafast lasers,

 researchers at the University of Alberta (Edmonton, AB, Canada) have

-used a near-infrared femtosecond laser with 1.7 (± 0.08) × 10
+used a near-infrared femtosecond laser with 1.7 (± 0.08) × 1012 W/cm2

 intensity and ± 0.5 μm aiming accuracy to perform "hemifusion" of